 - Face the camera, positioned at or slightly above eye level.
 This enables the presenter to ‘make eye contact’ and students to see facial expressions more clearly, recreating a sense of personal connection and aiding comprehension.
 If a built-in webcam on a laptop is used, place it on a stand to achieve the correct height.
 Any laptop support should be sturdy to avoid the camera shaking.

-- Avoid visual distractions in the background by choosing a neutral background for your recording (eg a relatively blank wall) and by avoiding highly patterned backdrops and clothing (these can seem to ‘dance’).
-Panopto does not currently support blurred or virtual backgrounds, although this is due to become available at the end of 2020.
+- Avoid visual distractions in the background by choosing a neutral background for your recording (eg a relatively blank wall), and by avoiding highly patterned backdrops and clothing (these can seem to ‘dance’).
+You can also now choose blurred and virtual backgrounds in Panopto Capture, the new web-based recording option.

-- If using PowerPoint slides, use large font sizes, minimise the amount of text per slide, keep slide templates simple, use the layout options in PowerPoint rather than editing blank slides, and add alternative text to visual content.
-For full details, see these accessibility tips for PowerPoint presentations.
+- PowerPoint slides: use large font sizes, minimise the amount of text per slide, keep slide templates simple, use the layout options in PowerPoint rather than editing blank slides, and add alternative text to visual content.
+For full details, see these accessibility tips for PowerPoint.

 - If screen-sharing, close down all unnecessary windows and increase the size of your mouse pointer.
-You may also wish to apply magnification to the screen so that students can see what’s displayed more clearly (Ctrl + on a PC; enabling Zoom on a Mac).
+You may also wish to apply magnification to the screen so that students can see what’s displayed more clearly (Cntrl +).

-- If you need to write out equations or draw diagrams during your lecture, using electronic whiteboards or pre-prepared slides is preferable to recording a physical whiteboard or flipchart, as these can be more clearly seen by students on a recording.
+- If you need to write out equations or draw diagrams during your lecture, using electronic whiteboards or pre-prepared slides is preferable to recording a physical whiteboard or flipchart, as these can be more clearly seen by students.